Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Modelling nonequilibrium phenomena and processes with nonlocal models}

+Nonequilibrium phenomena occur when a system is not in equilibrium, i.e., it has net flows of energy, matter, or information \cite{de2013}.
+These systems often exhibit complex, time-dependent behaviour, whereas the macroscopic properties of equilibrium systems are stable and time-invariant.
+In addition, the entropy is constantly produced for nonequilibrium processes; however, it is maximal and constant for the equilibrium case.
+These nonequilibrium systems have some key characteristics, such as self-organization behaviours \cite{nicolis1977} (e.g., pattern formation in chemical reactions and ecological systems), irreversibility (e.g., processes such as diffusion, heat conduction, and chemical reactions get the system closer to equilibrium over time but never entirely achieve it), etc.

-Using nonlocal models to study nonequilibrium phenomena adds an intriguing dimension to understanding dynamic processes due to the interaction over long distances.
+Using nonlocal models to investigate nonequilibrium events adds an exciting dimension to understanding dynamic processes caused by long-distance interactions.
 Traditional equilibrium models assume that systems are in a stable state, but many real-world situations involve constant change and flux.
 In the context of nonequilibrium phenomena, nonlocal models can be applied to various fields, such as physics, fluid dynamics, and materials science.
 Nonlocal models can describe the behaviour of particles and waves in systems that deviate from equilibrium.
 For instance, they can be used to study the transport of heat or charge in materials with non-uniform structures.
 Here, we describe a nonlocal model of an electron-hole semiconductor plasma, which accounts for the nonequilibrium phenomena.
 An electron system's electro-hydrodynamic model is commonly expressed as \cite{blotekjaer1970,melnik2000}: